rocky-linux/documentation/docs/books/markchad/editor.md

 ![Neotree Standard](./images/neo-tree.png)

-The commands used in NvChad have been migrated to reflect the changes but the functionality remains the same; ++ctrl+"n "++ opens the file manager sideways and ++space+"e "++ places the focus on it.
+The commands used in NvChad have been migrated to reflect the changes but the functionality remains the same; ++ctrl+"n"++ opens the file manager sideways and ++space+"e"++ places the focus on it.

 !!! notes "Disabling nvimtree"